jaasonw/tip-screen/README.md

 # tip-screen

-it's a fake tip screen that i had gemini cook up so i can whip it out on people after i reset their password
+it's a fake tip screen that i had gemini and claude cook up so i can whip it out on people after i reset their password

 # deployment

-it's 1 html file, im sure it'll host on vercel or something
+it's a sveltekit im sure it'll host on vercel or something

 # license